Investing in property is a huge decision, and it may suit some investors more than others. Here are some things to keep in mind before you dive in.

 Of course, there are risks associated with every investment, including property.
 Property investment is not a one way bet and there can be extended periods where property values fail to increase or even fall in value, particularly outside of capital cities.
 It’s also worth remembering that if you only invest in property, you’re putting your eggs all in one basket, even more so if you are buying a single investment property, concentrating your risk in a single area and property type, a risk that investors in once booming mining towns are now all too familiar with.

 When you’re looking to buy, it’s not just the property’s price tag you need to consider.
 There are plenty of other costs involved as well, from upfront expenses like stamp duty, legal fees, conveyancing costs and loan establishment costs (if borrowing to purchase the property) and ongoing expenses like rates or strata fees and maintenance expenses.
-When disposing of a property in the future you also need to consider conveyancing costs, estate agent fees, associated expenses and capital gains tax.
+When disposing of a property in the future you also need to consider conveyancing costs, experienced buyers agent fees, associated expenses and capital gains tax.

 If the rental income you earn isn’t enough to cover your mortgage repayments, it might help to reduce your tax bill but it can also place a major strain on your cash flow.
 If interest rates rise, or your tenants move out and you can’t immediately replace them, you could be saddled with additional costs you haven’t planned for.
 For negative gearing to work, the overall after tax and after costs gain on the property when it’s sold needs to outweigh the amounts lost each year while negative gearing.